Taomihog/unzipDNA/README.md

 # DNA Unzipping Curve Calculator

-## How to build the project
+## Command For Compilation

+### Compile

-This command should work on Windows and Linux.
+Use this command for compiling on both Windows and Linux systems:

 >g++ -std=c++20 -fconstexpr-ops-limit=100000000000 main.cpp utils.cpp -DJ_SIZE=200 -DEXT_SIZE=200 -o UnzipDNA.exe

+The **`J_SIZE`** macro dictates the lookup table size.
+Bigger values enhance accuracy but increase compilation times.

-For Windows OS, run **build_project.bat** to build with additional options and testing.
-If the batch file is run successfully, you should see something like this:
+For Windows OS, employ the **build_project.bat** script to enable additional options and tests.
+Successful execution should yield an output like this:

 ![image](doc/Compile_time_200x200.png)

-(For Linux users, ChatGPT should be able to translate the .bat file to a shell script.)
+*Note: Note: Linux users can translate the **.bat** file to a shell script using ChatGPT*

-The lookup table size is controlled by macro **J_SIZE**.
-The larger the number, the more accurate the result.
-Increasing this number can significantly increase the compiling time.

-## Do some tests using the example data

-I attached an example DNA sequence ([genbank CP017100](https://www.ncbi.nlm.nih.gov/nuccore/CP017100)), you can run the executable like this:
+### Running Tests

+Execute the executable, providing the input file name and an optional output file:

 >UnzipDNA.exe NEB_H5alpha_Accessory_colonization_factor_AcfD.txt out.csv

 The first argument is the input file name.
 The second argument determines the output file name (optional).

+(DNA sequence is from [genbank CP017100](https://www.ncbi.nlm.nih.gov/nuccore/CP017100))

 ## Goal of this program

-My goal is to create a fast  unzipping curve calculation program (so I can calculate the unzipping curves of thousands of genes in an acceptable time).
-However, there is no better method other than brute-force partition function calculation for now.
-The only thing I can do is to make each loop faster.
-I can calculate something ahead of time and save it in the program.
+The program calculates unzipping curves rapidly, enabling analysis of numerous genes.
+Aiming for faster loops, the code precomputes data and stores it.

-It took some thinking to move a majority of calculations from run-time to compile time.
-After several attempts, I **"constexpred"** most of the calculation overhead.
+I **"constexpr**-ed" most of the calculation overhead.
 Two look-up tables (LUTs) are created to hold these data.
-These LUTs are computed and saved in **constexpr std::array**s so I have to use c++20 (or above).
-The drawback is that the compile time is very long, thousands of times longer than a straightforward C++ program.
+These LUTs are computed and saved in **constexpr std::array** containers (c++20 or above is thus required).
+The compile time as a drawback, is thousands of times longer than a straightforward C++ program.

+### Multithreading Augmentation

-On Aug/15/2023, I implemented multithreading.
-The execution speed increased by another factor of 10-20.
+Implemented on Aug/15/2023, multithreading improved execution speed by additional 10-20 times.

-*At the current stage, this program is >1,000 times faster than my proof-of-concept python code.*
+### Performance Milestone

+The program now performs over 1,000 times faster than the initial Python code.

 ## DNA unzipping theory

 ![image](https://github.com/Taomihog/unzipDNA/assets/110962921/710f75ad-8ba1-4234-a182-a5a5bb144cf1)

 **Figure above shows DNA unzipping experiment on a 4.4 kb DNA**.
-Single-molecule measurement (blue) and the predicted curve by this program (black) agree well.
+The program's predicted unzipping curve (black) aligns well with actual single-molecule measurements (blue), showcasing its accuracy.

 Further reading on DNA unzipping experiment and theory: